laravel/precognition/README.md

 ### Automatically Aborting Stale Request

-When an [`AbortController` or `CancelToken`](https://axios-http.com/docs/cancellation) are not passed in the request configuration, the Precognition client automatically aborts any still in-flight requests when a new request is made, but only if the new request matches a previous request's signature.
-It identifies requests by combining the request method and URL.
+When an [`AbortController` or `CancelToken`](https://axios-http.com/docs/cancellation) are not present in the configuration, the Precognition client automatically aborts any in-flight requests when a new request is made, but only the requests share the same "fingerprint".
+A request's fingerprint is comprised of the request method and URL.

-In the following example, because the method and URL match for both requests, if request 1 is still waiting on a response when request 2 is fired, request 1 will be aborted.
+In the following example, as the method and URL match for both requests, if request 1 is still waiting on a response when request 2 is fired, request 1 will be automatically aborted.

 ```js
 // Request 1